 Tap Settings to configure the screen saver.
-When the screen saver has been activated, the display is darkened and switched off after a specified time (Power Save option) or a slide show starts.
+When the screen saver has been activated, the display is darkened and switched off after a specified time (Power Save option).
 In addition, the PowerView4 is placed on the access level Read Only (displayed status Locked in the menu bar).
 By touching the display, a running screen saver is stopped.